macdylan/Snapmaker2Plugin/README.en-us.md

 # Installation
 ## Pre-requisites
-Install the 3 provided profile files from [snapmaker official cura profiles page](https://support.snapmaker.com/hc/en-us/articles/360044341034) (they are at bottom of page)
+Install the 3 provided profile files from [snapmaker official cura profiles page](https://support.snapmaker.com/hc/en-us/articles/360044341034) (they are at bottom of page).

 ## From Cura Marketplace
 1. Click the Marketplace button in upper right of main screen